bingson/WinGolems/Readme.md

 <ol>
 <li>

-<p> WinGolems offers library of autohotkey functions and examples of how to use them to create more convenient shortcuts for the most frequently performed actions, reducing the need to use a mouse.
-Included templates show how to create/modify shortcuts to </p>
+<p> WinGolems offers library of autohotkey functions and examples of how to use them to create more convenient shortcuts for the most frequently performed actions, reducing the need to use a mouse and speeding up workflow.

+Included templates show how to create shortcuts to </p>

-* switch between / launch / reactivate specific windows or groups of applications
+* switch between, launch, and reactivate specific application windows
 * open a file in any particular program from anywhere in windows
 * change folders in file explorer and save as dialogue boxes
 * select and navigate through text using homerow keys